Canadian Copyright Database Help: Searching Tips

 - Search results

 On the search screen there is a series of three search text boxes.
 After the words "Enter search text" add the name or number that you want to search.
-Then select one of the seven "fields" from the drop down menu.
-These are: author name, category, country of publication, owner/assignee name, registration number, title, year of publication.
+Then select one of the eight "fields" from the drop down menu.
+These are: assignor name, author name, category, country of publication, owner/assignee name, registration number, title, year of publication.
 Each of these fields corresponds to searchable information.

 You may use up to three search query boxes using Boolean operators (and, or, but not).
 These operators can be used to combine several search criteria in order to further refine a search and obtain more specific or relevant results.
 The operator "and" ensures that both search criteria are present in the resulting documents.
 The operator "or" ensures that at least one of the search criteria is present in the resulting documents and the operator "but not" is used to exclude words or phrases from a query.

 For example, you could look for "A Purple" in the Author field or "A Purple" in the Owner field.
 Another example would be to look for "A Purple" in the Author field and "D Black" in the Author field but not "Canada" in the Country of Publication field.

 Capital/small letters, special characters and accents

 The search engine is case sensitive only if both upper and lower case letters are used at the same time.
 For example, if you enter "house" the search will find all titles with "House", "house" or "HOUSE" If you enter "House" the search will find only those titles containing "House".